Kenner Army Health Clinic: History

 Kenner first opened as a hospital on March 30, 1941, with 871 beds, and was expanded to 2,000 beds by October 1942.
 On June 7, 1944, it was designated a regional hospital and remained in that status until it was downsized to 1,100 beds in 1947.

 When Camp Lee was renamed in 1950 and designated Fort Lee, the hospital became US Army Hospital, Fort Lee, and was downsized to 200 beds.
 It continued to operate in the World War II wooden buildings until a new hospital opened on April 16, 1962.
 The Kenner Army Hospital was named for Major General Albert W. Kenner and had a capacity of 100 beds, expandable to 200.
 A new outpatient wing was added in 1976, followed by a full renovation in 1977.

 In 1985, the hospital received two Army Superior Unit citations for its use of Medical Unit Self-Contained Transportable (MUST) hospital operating room equipment during a renovation of the facility's operating rooms.
 The facility received its second citation in 1990–91 in recognition of support rendered during the deployment and subsequent demobilization of troops that participated in Desert Shield/Desert Storm.

-In July 1995, the hospital was targeted for downsizing by the Base Realignment and Closure (BRAC) commission, and had its inpatient and emergency department services eliminated in 1996.
+In July 1995, the hospital was set for downsizing by the Base Realignment and Closure (BRAC) commission, and had its inpatient and emergency department services closed in 1996.
 As a result, the hospital was officially redesignated Kenner Army Health Clinic on October 1, 1996.

-Kenner currently provides a full range of outpatient services to its more than 30,000 beneficiaries, including adult and pediatric primary care and limited specialty care services.
+Kenner provides a full range of outpatient services to its more than 30,000 beneficiaries, including adult and pediatric primary care and limited specialty care services.